Cyprus's first gay pride march will highlight lack of rights

 A religious group said it plans a counter march on Saturday.

-Cyprus only repealed laws criminalising homosexuality in 1998, five years after a lone activist won a damning judgement against the country from the European Court of Human Rights.
+Cyprus only repealed laws criminals homosexuality in 1998, five years after a lone activist won a damning judgment against the country from the European Court of Human Rights.

 The International Gay and Lesbian Association (ILGA) ranks Cyprus among the lowest of all European countries for rights extended to the LGBT community.